Photo by Mike Klessig

 Speedline products are sold by Strada Sports.

-M&S Hobbies issued the following wheel sets:
+M&S Hobbies (that closed in 2021) issued the following wheel sets:

 All bumps and scoops shown below seem to have a common origin.
 I think they started life under the 'Images Vacform' flag, then went to UMi Modellwerke.
 UMI Modellwerke issued a set of four vacform scoops and three resin bumps as set 'UMi 406'